The first two comments from the

 Pendulum effect,

-line does not begin until this has stopped. |
+line begins as soon as this pendulum effect has stopped. |

 |